RallyHereInteractive/unreal-plugins/Documentation/md/LocalPlayer.md

 <br>
 #### `public bool `[`bResolveRallyHereBaseURLAfterOSSLogin`](#classURH__LocalPlayerLoginSubsystem_1a92a9774beae64448f7c0895a7e6eacff) <a id="classURH__LocalPlayerLoginSubsystem_1a92a9774beae64448f7c0895a7e6eacff"></a>

 Should an OSS Login trigger a Base URL Resolve on the [URH_Integration](IntegrationBase.md#classURH__Integration)?
-This is necessary for some OSSes (e.g. Switch/PS4) that don't have sandbox information until after a login is attempted.
+This is necessary for some OSSes (e.g. Switch/PS4) that don't have environment information until after a login is attempted.

 <br>
 #### `public FString `[`SavedCredentialPrefix`](#classURH__LocalPlayerLoginSubsystem_1a5ff0051c770983ee18208136805b9754) <a id="classURH__LocalPlayerLoginSubsystem_1a5ff0051c770983ee18208136805b9754"></a>